-37 Years Ago: Bruce Springsteen Launches ‘Darkness on the Edge of Town’ Tour
+40 Years Ago: Bruce Springsteen Seals Legacy on ‘Darkness on the Edge of Town’ Tour

-When the Darkness on the Edge of Town Tour kicked off at Shea Hall in Buffalo, N.Y. on May 23, 1978, Bruce Springsteen was looking to restart his career after nearly three years on the sidelines.
+When the Darkness on the Edge of Town tour kicked off at Shea Hall in Buffalo on May 23, 1978, Bruce Springsteen was looking to restart his career after nearly three years on the sidelines.
 By the time it ended seven months later, he had cemented his reputation as one of the most electrifying performers in the entirety of rock music.

-The story of the problems Springsteen encountered in making Darkness on the Edge of Town is well-known.
-The success of Born to Run in 1975 made him a star, but he soon learned that the contract he signed with manager Mike Appel put his lucrative publishing rights in Appel’s hands.
-Springsteen sued to break the contract, and Appel counter-sued, getting an injunction barring Springsteen from entering a recording studio.
+The problems Springsteen encountered making Darkness on the Edge of Town are well-known.
+The success of Born to Run in 1975 made him a star, but he soon learned that the contract he signed with manager Mike Appel put his lucrative publishing rights in Appel's hands.
+Springsteen sued to break the contract, and Appel counter-sued, getting an injunction barring Springsteen from entering a studio.

 At the time, three years between releases was practically unheard of.
 Springsteen has often said that he was worried that the general public had forgotten about him in the interim.
 With punk and disco capturing the public’s imagination during his layoff, he had no idea how the new material would be received, and channeled that into his performance when he took the stage that night in Buffalo.